Calgary Zoo: Conservation

 The zoo was a part of a multi-organization conservation effort that was involved in releasing fishers back into the Nisqually Tribal Use Area at Mount Rainier National Park.

 44 species are cared for within Species Survival Plans, a global initiative to protect at-risk genetic diversity.
 Twenty-nine species at the zoo are in danger of extinction.
 Other species are considered "ambassadors" for endangered species.
 The Wilder Institute/Calgary Zoo uses a team of educators including animal care technicians, interpreters, teachers, and volunteers to increase awareness among visitors about the beauty of nature and threats to wildlife.
 Each year the zoo's formal programs connect directly with more than 575,000 adults and children.

-The Wilder Institute/Calgary Zoo is home to a team of biologists who have earned international recognition as North America's leaders in the science of species recovery and reintroduction.
-The science journal Nature rates the Wilder Institute/Calgary Zoo as one of the top five zoos in the world for conservation research, alongside New York, San Diego, Frankfurt, and London.
+The Wilder Institute's Calgary Zoo is home to a team of biologists who have earned international recognition as North America's leaders in the science of species recovery and reintroduction.
+The science journal Nature rates the Wilder Institute's Calgary Zoo as one of the top five zoos in the world for conservation research, alongside New York, San Diego, Frankfurt, and London.
 In June 2012, the head of the Calgary Zoo's Centre for Conservation Research, Dr. Axel Moehrenschlager, was awarded the Canadian Wildlife Federation's Roland Michener Conservation Award which recognizes individuals who have shown a commitment to "promote, enhance, and further the conservation of Canada's natural resources".
 Dr. Moehrenschlager is chair of the Reintroduction Specialist Group within the International Union for the Conservation of Nature, the world's largest conservation network.
 He is the first North American to hold this position.

 The zoo focused on saving eight highly endangered Western Canada species: whooping crane, Vancouver Island marmot, swift fox, black-footed ferret, black-tailed prairie dog, burrowing owl, northern leopard frog and greater sage-grouse.
 It also works on conservation projects around the world, including: